BBDFrancois/Web_Data_Project_DIA6_Royal_Family/README.md

-notebooks/: Contains the main execution pipeline (main_pipeline.ipynb). data/: Stores raw extractions, processed CSV files, and KGE datasets (train, valid, test). kg_artifacts/: Contains all RDF graphs, ontology files, and alignment scripts. reports/: Contains the final report PDF and project visualizations. requirements.txt: Lists all necessary Python libraries for environment setup.
+notebooks/: Contains the main execution pipeline (main_pipeline.ipynb). data/: Stores raw extractions, processed CSV files, and KGE datasets (train, valid, test). kg_artifacts/: Contains all RDF graphs, ontology files, and alignment scripts. reports/: Contains the final report PDF and the video presentation (and the project visualizations in image/). requirements.txt: Lists all necessary Python libraries for environment setup.
 .gitignore: Ensures unnecessary local files are not tracked.